Pinch points and half moons encode Berry curvature: The Model

-{\it Origin of half moons.} In the absence of anisotropic exchange interactions, i.e. for \mbox{$D_z=0$}, excitations with incompressible and irrotational character are entirely decoupled \cite{Yan2018,Benton2016}.
-Solving Eq.~(\ref{eq:EoM.incompressible}) by Fourier transformation $-i\partial_\alpha\ \hy{\rightarrow} \ q_\alpha$, we find a flat band of incompressible excitations
+In the absence of anisotropic exchange, i.e. for \mbox{$D_z=0$}, excitations with incompressible and irrotational character are decoupled \cite{Yan2018,Benton2016}.
+Solving Eq.~(\ref{eq:EoM.incompressible}) by Fourier transformation $-i\partial_\alpha\ \rightarrow \ q_\alpha$, we find a flat band of incompressible excitations

 with corresponding eigenvector